stardustsuperwizard/pixblog/README.md

-# pixblog
+# pictureblog
-a picture blog
+ a small pictures blog